 Most are very mild, but they may seem like a large chunk of change to invest in your book (really, your success).

 Thankfully, there are ways to cut costs.
-Our students have discounts through book designers, formatters, editors, and other book production services they’d have to pay full price elsewhere.
+Our students have discounts for book designers, formatters, editors, and other book production services they’d have to pay full price elsewhere.

-It’s likely that you can cut self-publishing costs by opting for freelancers or even checking out Reedsy’s resources to find someone to work with.
+It’s likely that you can cut self-publishing costs by opting for freelancers to find someone to work with.

 That being said, we have an entire post about how much it costs to self-publish, so we’ll keep it brief here.